jfcloutier/karma_system/design_notes/wellbeing.md

 The measures are:

-* **Fullness**: How much energy the agent has in store, to "pay for" cognitive effort, effector activation, and (pretend) maintenance and repair.
+* **Fullness**: How much energy the agent has in store, to "pay for" cognitive effort, effector activation, and health recovery
-* **Integrity**: The "health" of the agent, helped by avoiding collisions and not "eating poison"
+* **Integrity**: The "health" of the agent, maintained by avoiding collisions and not "eating poison"
 * **Engagement**: How much the agent is engaging its environment, both by making sense of it and by acting in it

 In additions to current measures of wellbeing, a CA also keeps track of the rising and falling of these measures.
-A sharply falling, yet still high, measure of a CA's wellbeing can be as "alarming" as a low measure.
+A sharply falling, yet still high, measure of a CA's wellbeing can be as "alarming" as a very low measure.

-The wellbeing measures of a CA grow and decrease based on actions they take, bumps they suffer, food they "ingest" etc. They also change from CAs sharing their individual wellbeings as they diffuse across the collective of CAs.
+The wellbeing measures of a CA grow and decrease based on actions they take, bumps they suffer, food or poison they "ingest" etc. They also change from CAs sharing their individual wellbeings as they diffuse across the collective of CAs.

 ## The role of wellbeing

 Wellbeing provides the means by which *normativity* is associated with the beliefs of CAs.
-CAs correlate their wellbeing with beliefs they synthesize from current and past observations.
+CAs correlate their wellbeing with the beliefs they synthesize from current and past observations.

 Beliefs associated with high and static or with increasing wellbeing measures, are "pleasant" beliefs.
 Beliefs associated with low and static or with decreasing wellbeing measures are "unpleasant".
 Beliefs associated with neither are "neutral".
 Low and decreasing measures feel the worst whereas high and increasing measures feel the best.

-Wellbeing drives attention: CAs intend actions to persist pleasant beliefs and actions to terminate unpleasant beliefs.
+Wellbeing drives attention: CAs intend actions to persist pleasant beliefs and terminate unpleasant beliefs.
 Neutral beliefs are normally "left alone" by the CA but are kept as they may compose the non-neutral beliefs of more abstract CAs.

 Wellbeing also provides the motivation for CAs to spawn new CAs or to remove themselves from the SOM, so as to manage overall energy expenditure or nudge up overall engagement.